Mélissa Bethi: Youth

 In 2020, Bethi was pre-selected for the French under-16 team.

 On 10 April 2023, She scored her first goal for the under-20 team against Tanzania.
 In July 2023, she was called to the under-20 team to face Ivory Coast senior team.
 In September 2023, she was selected for the final squad to face Mali in the African qualifiers for the 2024 U-20 Women's World Cup.

 Senior

 In April 2023, She got her official first call-up to the Algerian senior team to face Tanzania in two friendly matches.
 She played in the friendly match against ASE Alger Centre and scored a goal in a 2–0 win.
 On 4 April 2024, she officially debuted for the team in a 1–2 loss against Tunisia, entering the game as a substitute for Roselène Khezami.

-Personal life

-Born in Firminy to Nasser and Sandra Bethi, Melissa is of Algerian descent.
+On 6 July 2026, Bethi was announced to Algeria's 26-player roster for the 2026 Women's Africa Cup of Nations.